 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 My elephant ears and patio peach tree are the same size.
 It looks unusual looking down from the stairs and seeing those giant elephant ears.
-They were not that big when I bought the pot of them at the nursery.

 This is a page about saving elephant ears bulbs.
 Elephant ears are not cold hardy, so in colder climates you will want to dig them and store them over the winter.